Pathways012/FPGA_Portfolio/beginner/demux_LSFR_LED_blinker/README.md

 ## Simulation & Verification
 Simulation was performed in Vivado to verify correct LFSR behavior and LED selection.
+The LFSR width is parameterized using a generic.
+For simulation, a reduced width is used to accelerate verification, while synthesis uses the default value.
 The waveform below shows the LFSR state evolution, overflow detection, and corresponding LED output activity.